 Kathleen O’Hara, MA, LPC is an author and international psychotherapist with 23 years of experience in trauma, violent death trauma, addiction, as well as lifestyle and wellness issues.
 She is a trusted adviser to individuals and families requiring exceptional care and solutions to complex counselling and crisis issues.
 For more information on her global counselling services, please visit: Specialist Counselling Services

-A family survivor of homicide herself, Kathleen O’Hara has become a recognized expert in the field of trauma-informed care, integrating clinical training with first-hand insight into the experiences and needs of family, friends, survivors and those who care for victims of trauma.
-Since the murder of her son in 1999, Kathleen has counseled thousands of bereaved families and continues her work in group, individual and retreat settings.
+Kathleen is an expert in helping survivors of Violent Death Trauma and the organizations that serve them.
+Violent Death Trauma is caused by homicide, suicide, drug over-dose, vehicular homicide, war, terrorism, accident, or any sudden and unexpected death.
+A survivor of a family homicide herself, Kathleen has become a recognized expert and international leader in the field of trauma-informed care, integrating clinical training with first-hand insight into the experiences and needs of family, friends, survivors and those who care for victims of trauma.
+Since the murder of her son in 1999, Kathleen has counseled thousands of bereaved people and continues her work in group, individual and retreat settings.

 Kathleen is the author of A Grief Like No Other, surviving the violent death of someone you love (Perseus 2006) a classic resource for traumatic bereavement, based on her own experience and her years of counseling survivors of Violent Death Trauma.
 The book provides a unique seven-stage model developed to help people cope with the overwhelming experience of traumatic grief and is now translated into Korean.